roadhouse-dev/RxDbflow/README.md

 #Bugs and Feedback
-For bugs, questions and discussions please use the [Github Issues](https://github.com/roadhouse-dev/RxDbflow/issues).
+For RxDBFlow bugs, questions and discussions please use the [Github Issues](https://github.com/roadhouse-dev/RxDbflow/issues).
+For DBFlow specific bugs, questions and discussions please use the [Github Issues](https://github.com/Raizlabs/DBFlow/issues).

 #Pull Requests
 All pull requests are welcome, however to make the whole process smoother please use the following guides